 If you would like to obtain a liquor license, you can find forms, information, and a copy of the Colorado Liquor and Beer Licensee Handbook by going to the Colorado Department of Revenue Liquor Enforcement website.

 The Department of Revenue will not accept applications directly from an applicant.
 The processing and approval of a liquor license can be a time-consuming and lengthy procedure.
-Please allow at least two months for processing and approval of a new license or transfer of ownership; and approximately one month for the processing and approval of a special events liquor license.
+New applications can take up to six months to process.

 Transfers of ownership, renewals, registration of managers, changes in corporate structure, granting of temporary permits, and changes in trade or corporate name may be renewed and approved by the Town Clerk without a public hearing or appearance before the Town Council.